 Keep reading for more insight.

 CPR, or cardiopulmonary resuscitation, is a life-saving technique used when someone's heart stops beating, allowing you to help restore circulation and breathing.
-It is performed to jumpstart their heartbeat and improve blood circulation.
+It is performed to maintain blood flow and oxygen delivery to vital organs until the heart can be restarted with defibrillation or advanced medical care.

 Anyone can learn to perform CPR, which mainly relies on chest compressions.
 These compressions help the blood reach the vital organs until the heart begins working regularly again.
 When you carry out rescue breaths, you help increase the blood oxygen of the person in cardiac arrest.